I have roughly organized this bibliography as follows:

 Kluger, Jeffrey.
 (2008).
 Simplexity: Why Simple Things Become Complex (and How Complex Things Can Be Made Simple).
 New York: Hyperion.

-Simplexity is like a journalistic account of how widely complex situations and systems are often initiated by small and seemingly insignificant triggers.
+Simplexity is a journalists account of how widely complex situations and systems are often initiated by small and seemingly insignificant triggers.
 This frame of reference, like Deep Simplicity, provides an introductory exposition on complexity theory.

 Bono, Edward de.
 (1998).
 Simplicity.
 Viking.